 Pepro giggled.
 “Understandable.
-I guess you’ve never been to the sea so you wouldn’t know what it smells like.”
+I guess you’ve never been to the sea so you wouldn’t know how delicious it smells.”
 Pepro took the flask in his beak and tipped back a large swallow then exhaled briskly “Whew!
 That’s strong!
-Mmmm…” He leaned back on his haunches, his crop half full of fish, his fish scale-encrusted feet before him, and a warm glow on his beak.
+Mmmm. . . ” He leaned back on his haunches, his crop half full of fish, his fish scale-encrusted feet before him, and a warm glow on his beak.
 “I’ve only tasted this once before.
 It sure reminds me of home by the sea.”
 He offered the flask back to Tristan.

-Tristan held the flask in a suspicious foot, unsure if he wanted to sample it again.
+Tristan was frowning, holding the flask in an outstretched foot, unsure if he wanted to sample it again.
 “What’s the sea like, Pepro?
-I mean, I know there’s lots of water, but what else?”
+I know there’s lots of water, but what else?”

-Pepro’s eye ridges cocked in a warm, reminiscing way.
+Pepro’s eye ridges cock as his mind drifted home.
 “Oh, Tristan, I hope you can see it someday.
-The winds that come off the ocean strike the cliffs and lift you so that you can soar back and forth for hours with barely a flap, all the while bathed in the delicious smells of all the good things to eat.
-Fish dart around under the waves below you and you can just pick the fattest, nicest ones.”
-Pepro took another swallow and his eyes grew more sparkly.
+The winds that come off the ocean strike the cliffs and lift you up so high that you can soar back and forth for hours with barely a flap, all the while bathed in the wonderful smells of all the good things to eat.
+Fish dart around under the waves below and you can just pick the fattest, nicest ones.”
+Pepro took another swallow, and his eyes grew more sparkly.
 “And when you are hungry, you just glide down and take one from the water or sometimes goodies just wash up on the beach.”

-Tristan was picking at one of the fish.
-“Hmmm… this fish is very fresh but a bit strong and oily for this bird.”
+Tristan picked at one of the fish.
+“Hmmm… this fish is very fresh but a bit strong for me.”
 He nibbled up some of the tiny clear eggs.
-“These eggs aren’t as bad.”
+“These eggs are pretty good.”
 He looked up with a clump of the caviar stuck to his beak tip.
 “I’m not sure I’d be as excited about eating from the ocean as you, my friend.”

 Tristan took the flask from his inebriated, homesick friend and took another sip and winced, but didn’t cough, this time.
 “Someday, Pepro, you’ll have to take me there.
 I’d like to experience it with you.”